 The Highway Code is not just for drivers, it applies to cyclists too.
 Key points of the code for cyclists are:

 - At night your cycle must have front and rear lights lit.
 It must also be fitted with a red rear reflector, white front reflectors and spoke reflectors will also help you to be seen.

 - You must not cycle on the pavement.
 Do not leave your cycle where it would endanger or obstruct road users or pedestrians, for example, lying on the pavement.
 Use cycle parking facilities where provided.

 We recommend that you buy at least one sturdy lock for your bike as we frequently have reports of bikes being stolen.
 This is much less likely to happen if you have locked your bike with one or more D-locks.
 If your bike is stolen report it to your local police station as soon as possible.
-If it is stolen from the Colchester Campus also report it to the Patrol Staff at the Information Centre, Square 3.
+If it is stolen from the Colchester Campus also report it to the Patrol Staff at the Security and Safety Centre, Square 3.